 Benefits of moderate hypercapnia for the brain.
 Obstructive sleep apnea and depression (literature review).
-The pathogenesis of hypercapnia and hypoxemia
+Pathogenesis of hypercapnia and hypoxemia

-A person who stays indoors for a long time often complains of unpleasant symptoms.
-After contacting a medical institution, doctors diagnose "hypercapnia".
+A person who spends a long time in closed premises often complains of unpleasant symptoms.
+After contacting a medical facility, doctors diagnose “hypercapnia.”

-Hypercapnia (sometimes hypercarbia) is the name of a pathological process that occurs as a result of an excess of carbon dioxide in the circulatory system and soft tissues of the human body, or, more simply, carbon dioxide (CO2) poisoning.
+Hypercapnia (sometimes hypercarbia) is the name of a pathological process that occurs as a result of an excess of carbon dioxide in the circulatory system and soft tissues of the human body, or, more simply, carbon dioxide poisoning (CO2).

 There are two types of hypercapnia:

-• exogenous - characterized by an increase in the amount of carbon dioxide in the body, developing as a result of the victim's stay in a room with an increased level of it;
+• exogenous – characterized by an increase in the amount of carbon dioxide in the body, which develops as a result of the victim’s stay in a room with an increased level;

-• endogenous - appears as a result of deviations of the human respiratory system.
+• endogenous - appears as a result of deviations in the human respiratory system.

-If the disease develops, you need to contact a qualified doctor who will explain how the pathology appeared and how to eliminate the symptoms.
+If the disease develops, you need to consult a qualified doctor who will explain how the pathology appeared and how to eliminate the symptoms.

 Causes

-Hypercapnia can develop due to various reasons, but there is a list of factors that increase the likelihood of its occurrence:
+Hypercapnia can develop for various reasons, but there is a list of factors that increase the likelihood of its occurrence:

 • periodic epileptic urges;